The Graceful Beauty of Ringneck Doves: A Guide to Keeping and Caring for these Gentle Birds

 Aesthetics and Features

 As tiny birds with big personalities, Ringneck Doves average a total size of approximately 12 inches from beak to tail.
 A soft grey body adorned with subtle light brown patches primarily on their back and wings.
-Rosy-hued feathers delicately color their head and breast, enveloping the black ring that gives these birds their name.
+Rosy-hued feathers color their head and breasts delicately, enveloping the black ring that gives these birds their name.

 The Art of Keeping Ringneck Doves